yobad/AppDevIII2024/_posts/2024-02-23-Lecture5_Navigation.md

-- In Lab0, we used `Navigation.PushAsync(new Page());` to push a new page on the stack
+- In Lab0, we used `await Navigation.PushAsync(new Page());` to push a new page on the stack and this page becomes the active page.

 - This type of navigation is called "Stack Navigation" or modal navigation

 - Other methods exist under the same `INavigation` interface:

-  - `PushModalAsync`
+  - `PushModalAsync` (task in the active page must be completed similar to a pop-up)
   - `PopAsync`
   - `PopModalAsync`
   - `RemovePage`(doesn't work on Android)
   - `PopToRootAsync`

+- This way of navigation is easy

+- Passing in data to the pushed page is very easy:

+  - Through the constructor

+    ```csharp
+    await Navigation.PushAsync(new Page(int data,...));
+    ```

+  - Through the Binding context

+    ```
+    var mypage = new Page();
+    mypage.BindingContext = someObject;
+    await Navigation.PushAsync(mypage);
+    ```

-- It's especially useful when the app has a specific flow: y
+- It's especially useful when the app has a specific flow:

+  - Sequential tasks:
-  - You need to finish one task before moving to the next one
+    - you must complete one task before moving to the next.
-  - Or, you can't get to the previous task until you are done with this current one.
+  - Display Hierarchical data:
+    - you want to show more details.
+    - you are expanding the data on the page.

 - In order to remove the current page, we would use `Navigation.PopAsync();`